Student Accommodation in Dublin

 You’ve managed to get a place in an English course, you’re halfway there!
 All you need to do now is find student accommodation in Dublin.
 This can be a tricky business in Dublin, as it’s a small city with a lot of people.
 Don’t panic though, if you follow these golden rules you should have no problem finding a place to stay in Dublin whether your stay is short or long term.

 - Find out the location of your school, and the transport options around it!
-Dublin has plenty of transport options… trains, buses, trams etc… but in general you want accommodation that’s not too far from the school so you can sleep in, just a little!
+Dublin has plenty of transport options… trains, buses, trams, etc… but in general you want accommodation that’s not too far from the school so you can sleep in, just a little!

 - Don’t make any payments to private landlords before you arrive!
 It’s advised not to hand over any of your money until you’ve arrived at the apartment, even if it does look like an MTV Crib!
 If it seems too good to be true, it probably is!
 Generally if your looking for private rental, its best to get a hostel or hotel for a week or two and then start looking once your here.
-A few websites for finding student accommodation in Dublin: https://www.daft.ie/, https://www.rent.ie/, https://myhome.ie
+Here are a few websites for finding student accommodation in Dublin: https://www.daft.ie/, https://www.rent.ie/, https://myhome.ie

 - Look at dedicated student accommodation options in Dublin.
 Private student residences are popping up all over Dublin in recent years.
 The majority of them are centrally located and have excellent amenities such as gyms, laundry, games and study areas, and their own social calendars!
 They can be a slightly pricier option, but you’ll save a lot on transport and taxis!
-They’re especially handy if you’re coming for the Summer months when Irish students finish up college and there's loads of rooms.
+They’re especially handy if you’re coming for the Summer months when Irish students finish up college and there are loads of rooms.
 Here's a list of the best ones in Dublin: https://apartostudent.com/, https://unineststudents.ie/locations/dublin/, https://www.livstudent.com/

 - Know your budget!
 Student accommodation in Dublin, in fact, all accommodation in Dublin is expensive, especially in the city centre.
 So do look at the outskirts and commuter towns, you’ll get a lot more value for your money.
 Dun Laoghaire, Kilbarrack, Blackrock, Stoneybatter and Dundrum are cheaper options.